hth2/amm-task-runner/README.md

 ## Getting started
 - download 2 files `TaskRunner.sc` and `tasks.sc` to wherever desired, for example to a project dir
 - edit `tasks.sc` to add the real tasks.
+It's very similar to Rakefile, so if you know rake you will feel right at home.

 ## Usage example
 ```bash